-The client should not construct the globally unique identi- 65 fier.
+The client should not construct the globally unique identifier.
 The identifier will be created by the server during the registration process, and then assigned to the client.
 The client must then include this identifier in every subsequent request.
-MSTP/0.1

-This identifies the user with the Globally Unique Identifier AB12YZ.
-The server can use this information to look up user details such as preferred language, territory, operator and branding.
+This identifies the user with the Globally Unique Identifer user details such as preferred language, territory, operator and branding.